Skip to main content

 Which targets to deliver

 By default, Workflows delivers all targets tagged with tags = ["deliverable"].
-Add this tag to each deliverable target, or a macro might add this tag to all targets of that rule kind.
+Add this tag to each deliverable target, or a Bazel macro might add this tag to all targets of that rule kind.

 You can customize this behavior with a Bazel query expression that identifies deliverable targets.
 For example, to deliver all container_push targets: